pedroSoaresll/make-your-list/README.md

 - [x] Service Worker installed to cache bundles.
 - [x] Github Actions on every pull request targeting the branch "main" integrating the app (CI)
 - [x] Vercel integration to deployment (CD)
-- [x] Checkly integration to check every 12 hours the status of the application
 - [x] Hotjar tracking
 - [ ] Sentry as the monitoring service for the application
 - [ ] Sonarqube as the code quality and code security analyzer